 Leeds sits in the northern county of Yorkshire.
 This busy city is an ideal location for exploring the north of England since you’ll also be close to York, Harrogate and the ever-popular Yorkshire Dales

 You’ll be able to do some serious shopping in Leeds city centre.
 The Trinity Leeds shopping centre houses more than 120 national and international brands, so there’s plenty of choice.
-There’s a cinema in the centre, too, so you can catch up with the latest releases from Hollywood while you’re there.
+There’s a cinema in the centre, too, so you can catch up with the latest releases from Hollywood while

 Three miles north of Leeds city centre sits one of Europe’s largest city parks.
 The Roundhay Park boasts more than 700 acres of parkland, lakes, woodlands and gardens, and is an award-winning green space.
 You can also see all kinds of animals, from cuddly meerkats to leathery armadillos, at the Tropical World attraction in the park.